bozsahin/thebench/README.md

 where <code>python</code> is the most recent (and >= 3.8) python executable.

+TO DEVELOP GRAMMARS AND KEEP TRACK OF CHANGES:

 I suggest you develop grammars NOT in <code>thebench</code> folder.
 The directory would get quite messy with log files etc.

 For updates, in your <code>thebench</code> directory do

    <code>git pull</code>

+PYTHON NOTE:

--Python note: Default python interpreters are SLOW.
+Default python interpreters are SLOW.
 You may want to try <code><a href="https://pypy.org">pypy</a></code>.
 This tool is much faster in it.

 If you do make the switch, change <code>pip install ..</code> commands in step 2 above